 Doing this means you and your family get exactly what you want.
 No more guessing, no more fighting, no more disappointment.
 You are the hero of Christmas and you might even have time for a glass of wine or two.

 How To Avoid Holiday Stress When Shopping

 Here’s how I prefer to do it.
 I grew up in Chicago where Christmas meant hours of traffic and road rage.
 To avoid that the last couple of years I started shopping online.
 For my son and my husband my shopping is done on Amazon.
-The parents who always claim to never buy them anything knowing damn good and well I’m still going to buy them something, get gift cards mailed to them.
+The parents who always claim to never buy them anything knowing damn good and well I’m still going to buy them something, get gift cards.

 I avoid the stores at all costs, this is why I start saving for Christmas early.
 I’ve done Christmas Eve shopping and it’s not fun.
 It’s a headache inducing, anxiety filled, mess of a day.
 I blame the holiday season for my general lack of love towards shopping in general.
 If I absolutely have to shop in a store I do it bright and early on a Monday morning when everyone else is busy at work.